How to Frame and Display a Street Art Print

 Should art prints be framed under glass?

-Often yes, especially if the print needs protection from dust, handling, and light exposure.
+Often yes, particularly if the print needs protection from dust, handling, and light exposure.
 Use archival materials where possible.

 Can I display a print without framing?